WDGPH/immunization-charts-R/templates/template.typ

 For more information on immunization exemptions, please visit: #text(fill:wdgteal)[*#link("https://wdgpublichealth.ca/your-kids/vaccination")*]
 ]

+#let end_of_immunization_notice() = [
+  #set align(center)
+  End of immunization record

+  #v(0.5cm)

+  // End notice

+  #set align(left)
+  #set align(bottom)
+  #text(size: 8pt)[
+  The information in this notice was collected under the authority of the _Health Protection and Promotion Act_ in accordance with the _Municipal Freedom of Information and Protection of Privacy Act_ and the _Personal Health Information Protection Act_.
+This information is used for the delivery of public health programs and services; the administration of the agency; and the maintenance of healthcare databases, registries and related research, in compliance with legal and regulatory requirements.
+Any questions about the management of this information should be addressed to the Chief Privacy Officer at 1-800-265-7293 ext.
+2975 or #link("privacy@wdgpublichealth.ca").]

+  #pagebreak()

+]

 // Read in data from client_ids
 #let client_ids = csv("client_ids.csv", delimiter: ",", row-type: array)